elro444/Mips-Bootloader/README.md

 ### Building and running

+#### Cross compiler

+The project assumes a cross compiler is preset at `/opt/cross/mips-linux-musl-cross`.
+If you have one placed somewhere else just update it in the root makefile.

+#### Compiling

 To build the project just run `make` from the root directory.

 To run - type `make run`, and it will run `qemu-system-mips` with the compiled bootloader as the bios.